Kuşadası International Golf Club

 While we were staying in Akbük, we decided to play golf at Kuşadası International Golf Club.
 The course is located just outside the resort town of Kuşadası, which is located on the Aegean Sea.
 It was about a 45-minute drive from where we were, and I must admit, we were quite disappointed by our experience.

-As the course is a located in a resort town, and many things are closed during the offseason, we sent an email of introduction a few days prior to enquire if the course was open, but unfortunately, we never received a reply.
+As the course is located in a resort town, and many things are closed during the offseason, we sent an email of introduction a few days prior to enquire if the course was open, but unfortunately, we never received a reply.
 So, already our first impression wasn’t the best.

 We arrived and found the course was located on top of what basically was a mountain!
 The views were spectacular, but the golf was, well, let’s just say that it was not our cup of tea.
 Or, more appropriately, Çay.
 I’m fairly certain that my father would have called this “billy goat golf”- and we would agree.
 We have played a course once in the Alps, but this course made that one look like Kansas (no offense to Kansas is meant!).
 We probably knew that it wasn’t going to be our type of golf, but how many golfers do you know that once they arrive at a course decide not to play?

 From there, we drove back up the hill to the first tee.
 The first hole is a medium length fairly straight away par 4.
 Menekse hit her tee shot down the middle, but then struggled with the rest of the hole.
 I found the right rough off the tee but hit a great approach and made a birdie.
 But the rest of the round didn’t follow the same, for either of us.

 Menekse played pretty decent and played the last 3 holes solidly.
 I played ok, but with rental clubs that had regular stiff shafts (excuses excuses), I struggled to find a fairway off the tee.
 I did hit the irons ok, and in hindsight probably should have left the driver in the bag- but what fun is that!